 - Strata: These are pretty much standard in most places.
 Multiple individual units share the upkeep and maintenance of shared spaces, like a garage, roof and exterior gardens.

 - Cohousing: Cohousing is a cross between strata and cooperative housing.
-The homes are individually owned, but they have a larger amount of shared resources than a typical strata.
+The homes are individually owned, but they have a larger amount of shared resources than typical strata.

 - Intentional communities: There are all sorts of different types of intentional communities.
 Collective farms, ecovillages and communes will all have their own financial setup.
 They may operate as a coop or some other sort of membership model.